zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec10.md

                 add name server IP to the *Erroneous Multiple NSEC3* set.
              5. Else do:
-                1. If the hash owner name of the NSEC3 record does not match apex of *Child Zone* then add add name server IP to the *NSEC3 Mismatches Apex* set.
+                1. If the hash owner name of the NSEC3 record does not match apex of *Child Zone* then add name server IP to the *NSEC3 Mismatches Apex* set.
                 2. Else if the type list in the NSEC3 record does not match the following criteria then add name server IP to the